 When hot, place the Chicken and Marinade into Pressure Cooker cooking pot.

-Lightly Brown the pieces of Chicken on both sides.
+Brown the pieces of Chicken for 3 seconds on each side.

 Pour in Chicken Broth.
 Quickly deglaze the cooking pot, making sure nothing is stuck on the bottom of the pot.